gdouglas/kato-realtime/server/README.md

-# FastAPI Token Server
+# Kato API Server

-A simple API server that provides endpoints for generating ephemeral JWT tokens.
+A FastAPI server that provides endpoints for the Kato realtime application, including token generation and OpenAI API proxies.

 ## Setup